ShValerii/ta-technical-challenge/README.md

 [Inspect app description.](https://learn.microsoft.com/en-us/windows/win32/winauto/inspect-objects) <br>
 [Windows SDK description and download.](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/)

-## Check ApplicationID names
-To run

-## Run all tests:
+## Run tests:

-> Note: Before run the test you should run the WinAppDriver.

-> Note: Before run test, you should be in the Project root directory.
+> Note: Before running the tests you should launch WinAppDriver and be in the project's root directory.
+> Note: Please don't move a mouse or press any keys while tests are running.
-### Run all test
+### Run all tests
 ```bash
 .\gradlew clean test
 ```
-### Run all test with INFO log level
+### Run all tests with INFO log level
 ```bash
 .\gradlew clean test -info
 ```
-## Generate Test Report
+## Generate a test report
-To generate Allure report, please, run the next command:
+To generate the Allure report, please, run the command:
 ```bash
 .\gradlew allureReport
 ```
-Files to generate report will be saved to the:
+Raw report files will be placed to the:
 ```
 build/allure-results
 ```
-> Note: If you want to change this folder, you can edit this path in the next file: allure.properties file.
+> Note: To change this folder you can edit its path in the allure.properties file.

 ```
 src/test/resources/allure.properties
 ```

-After command done, you can find the Allure report in the next folder:
+After the `.\gradlew allureReport` command is completed, you can find the Allure report in the next folder:
 ```
 build/reports/allure-report
 ```
-To open it manually, please, open `index.html` file in any internet browser.
+You can open it manually using IntelliJ IDEA, by clicking the right mouse button at `index.html` and choosing `Open In -> Browser` and select any internet browser.
-Or you can use next command, but after watching you should to close local web server in console
+Also, you can use the next command:
 ```bash
 .\gradlew allureServe
 ```
+> Note: Do not forget to close your local web server in console after.

-## Open saved Allure report
+## Export Allure report
 ### Install Allure CLI:
 [Install Allure Report for Windows guide](https://allurereport.org/docs/install-for-windows/)

 ### Open saved report
 [How to open saved report guide](https://allurereport.org/docs/gettingstarted-view-report/)

-### Save report
+### Export report artifact
-To save the Allure report as artifact, you should go to folder, where generated Allure report.
+To export a report, you should go to the folder, where generated reports are stored.
-In this project, by-default, it's next folder:
+By default, it's the next folder:
 ```
 build/reports/allure-report
 ```
-Find the last allure-report folder,that contain actual files, rename as suite you, and add it to the .zip archive.
+Find the last allure-report folder, that contains `index.html` file, and archive the folder (for example as a .zip archive).